Bastardly/ognaf-core/readme.md

 const store = new Store<Record<string, number>>({});

 // Services can be reused across multiple components, and it removes logic from the components,
 // making them a lot cleaner.
+A service can be individual service functions, a state holding class or an object.

 const countService = {
     add: (storeKey: string, amount: number) => {